Skip to content

 Entrance Fees and Hours

-The entrance fee to Monument Valley Navajo Tribal Park is $8 per person (not per vehicle), unlike national parks where the fee is typically per vehicle.
+Entry to Monument Valley Navajo Tribal Park costs $8 per person (not per car, like in national parks).
+It’s a one-time fee collected at park entrance.

 Opening Hours: